 SPECIAL NOTE FOR SECOND SEMESTER FRESHMEN

-Second semester freshmen must select appropriate Verrazano courses associated with your major.
-Find your major below and click the link to find the required Verrazano courses.
+Second semester freshmen must select appropriate Verrazzano courses associated with your major.
+Find your major below and click the link to find the required Verrazzano courses.

 - Accounting and Business